Customer acquisition cost vs. lifetime value: How to calculate them and why they matter

 Like cross-selling and upselling, a free shipping threshold increases AOV.
 It encourages customers to fill their shopping carts until they hit a dollar amount that qualifies them for free shipping.
 According to internal research, a free shipping threshold can increase AOV by as much as 27%.

-eCommerce merchants such as Honest gamify the threshold by presenting it as a prize to be won.
+The Honest Company gamifies their $20 free shipping threshold by presenting it as a prize to be won.

 Build customer relationships to improve CAC:CLV ratio